 A salesperson shows his confidence level through mental toughness.
 Confidence is one of the most important aspects of being successful in sales.
 We frequently misunderstand a salesperson being outgoing and friendly as confidence; this is not necessarily true.
 Often a person is attracted to sales because they see themselves as a “people person.”
 We can fall for this trait and ultimately not understand why this person seems to be busy with appointments but have very few people actually closing.

 The ability to say and do what you need to is even if it is uncomfortable, one of the most important aspects of being a professional salesperson.
 When/if a prospect says something that doesn’t seem right or brings up a ‘red flag,’ the salesperson should be able to ask for clarification to truly understand what the prospect means by their statement.

-Personal responsibility is also closely connected to character.
-Character is defined as a person’s moral or ethical quality, and the character of a person gives them advantages to respond to the challenges of life.
+Personal responsibility is also closely connected with the character when the character is defined as a person’s moral or ethical quality, and the character of a person gives them advantages to respond to the challenges of life.

-When personal responsibility is low, a person tends to blame others for circumstances and is not able to consciously and purposefully choose his or her own thoughts, feelings, and actions.
+Without commitment, a person tends to blame others for circumstances and is not able to consciously and purposefully choose his or her own thoughts, feelings and actions.
 This person often sees themselves as a victim.
 Victims typically identify themselves based upon attributes of powerlessness, dependency, entitlement, apathy, fear, self-doubt, and the like.
 It is difficult than to create and follow true direction and destiny.

 So how is your team’s True Grit?
 Do you know?
 Take a few minutes to find out if your team has what it takes to be sales superstars.